 One of your responsibilities as an employer is to pay unemployment taxes so that employees may have unemployment benefits if they are terminated from employment.
 Employment insurance taxes are collected by the IRS and by states, who distribute unemployment benefits to former employees.

-Form 940 is due on January 31 each year, for the previous year.
+Form 940 is due on January 31 each year for the previous year.
 If the amount of federal unemployment tax due for the year has been paid, the Form 940 due date is February 10 to file.
 If either of these dates is a holiday or weekend, you have until the next business day to file.
 Check this month-by-month payroll tax calendar for the current year's due dates.

 Form 940 and State Unemployment Taxes

-The standard FUTA tax rate is 6% on the first $7000 of wages subject to FUTA tax.
-This 6% is then reduced by 5.4% to give a credit to the state where you do business, for the state's unemployment taxes.
+The standard FUTA tax rate is 6% on the first $7,000 of an employee's wages subject to FUTA tax.
+This 6% is then reduced by up to 5.4% to give a credit to the state where you do business for the state's unemployment taxes.
 So the federal FUTA tax after the credit is applied is 0.6%.

 What You Will Need to Complete Form 940

-Completing Form 940 is not terribly complicated, as long as you know or can get the information required.
+Completing Form 940 is straightforward once you have gathered the information required.
 The only part that might not be clear is the sections relating to the interaction between state unemployment taxes and the federal unemployment program.

-First, you will need information about your company: Employer Identification Number, name, trade name, and address of your company.
+Information about your business: Employer Identification Number, name, trade name, and address of your company.

-Part 1 of Form 940 requires three responses, regarding state unemployment taxes:
+Part 1 of Form 940 requires three responses concerning state unemployment taxes:

-1a.
-Enter the state abbreviation for your state, if you had to pay state unemployment tax in only one state.
+Line 1a.
+Enter the state abbreviation for your state if you had to pay state unemployment tax in only one state.

-1b.
-If you are a multi-state employer, you must complete Schedule A for Form 940, which lists each state where you have employees, and includes FUTA taxable wages for that state, a reduction rate, the credit reduction for that state, and a total credit reduction.
+Line 1b.
+If you are a multi-state employer, you must complete Schedule A for Form 940, which lists each state where you have employees and includes FUTA taxable wages for that state, a reduction rate, the credit reduction for that state, and a total credit reduction.

-2. You must also complete Schedule A for Form 940 if you paid wages in a state that is subject to credit reduction (see the explanation above).
-At this writing, only California and the Virgin Islands are subject to credit reduction but check with your state taxing department to be sure.
+Line 2.
+You must also complete Schedule A for Form 940 if you paid wages in a state that is subject to credit reduction (see the explanation above).

 Part 2 of Form 940 determines your FUTA tax before adjustments.

-Part 3 of Form 940 calculates adjustments for state unemployment taxes, including credit reductions.
-If you paid into one or more eligible state unemployment funds, you may adjust the amount owed to federal unemployment.
+Part 3 of Form 940 calculates adjustments for state unemployment taxes including credit reductions.
+If you paid into one or more eligible state unemployment funds, you should adjust the amount owed to federal unemployment.

 Part 4 calculates any balance due or underpayments for the previous year.

-Part 5 reports your tax liability by the quarter if the yearly amount if more than $500.
+Part 5 reports your tax liability by the quarter if the yearly amount is more than $500.

-Part 6 gets information on a third party designee (employee, paid tax preparer, or another person) who can speak for your business in this matter.
+Part 6 requests information on a third-party designee (employee, paid tax preparer, or another person) who can speak for your business in this matter.